-We have a pretty good idea which genre of movie you’ll be enjoying this Valentine’s Day.
+We have a pretty good idea which genre of movie you enjoy watching each Valentine’s Day.

 According to the expert analysts at Mindnet Analytics — a consulting firm that studies Google and social media trends — “romantic movies” experiences a 400% spike in interest on the annual day of love.
 Of course, this isn’t terribly surprising as couples typically pair dinner with a movie.
 And in order to figure out which movie they’ll watch — you guessed it — they need to Google it.

 Over here at KillTheCableBill.com, though, we like to take things to the next level.
-We were more interested in which movie specifically each state was most obsessed with relative to other states.
+We were more interested in which movie specifically each state (plus DC) was most obsessed with relative to each other.
 Surprisingly, the results vary dramatically when comparing all 50 states plus our nation’s capital.

 Table Of Contents

-Before we get to the official list of romantic movies each state is obsessed with, we wanted to share some interesting statistics:
+Before we get to the official list of romantic movies each state (plus DC) is obsessed with, we wanted to share some interesting statistics:

 - There are some romantic movies that multiple states are obsessed with, including Stolen Kisses, Her, Now Voyager, and others

-- D.C., Vermont, Maine, and New York are the top four states interested in romantic movies, respectively
+- DC, Vermont, Maine, and New York are the top four interested in romantic movies, respectively

 - Florida is least concerned with romantic movies, followed by North Carolina, Georgia, and Texas

 - Residents in Pennsylvania were most obsessed with “The Philadelphia Story”